JunYuHuang/top-chess-cli/README.md

 ```

 White bishop at square `c1` captures (and moves to) an enemy black piece at square `g5`.

+### Checks and Checkmates

+For this game, do not specify if the move or capture result in a check or checkmates; do not append a `+` or `#` suffix to the accompanying move or capture.

 ### (Pawn) Promotions